LeFi8/ReadingTrackerApp/README.md

 ## Used technologies
 - Written in Kotlin
-- SQLite Database for storing local data
+- Room and SQLite Database for storing local data